wendyverdonk93/docs/content/payment-methods/wallet/applepay/activate-apple-pay.md

 ## Activation

-Apple Pay is a standard payment method.<br>
+Apple Pay is a standard payment method.

 If you already have credit cards enabled as a payment method, email the Integration Team at <integration@multisafepay.com> to activate Apple Pay.